Gatsby-zsc/bigbrain/UIUX.md

 admin window (i.e when they join into the game lobby) and player result window (i.e once game is finished and they will be redirected to an result screen with different url)

-## 3. Media alt

-Each media including video and image contains an alt arritbute

 # UX